 Lana Lee Harder, PhD, ABPP

-Pediatric Neuropsychologist
+- Pediatric Neuropsychologist

-- English
+- Languages spoken: English

 Biography

 Lana Harder, PhD, ABPP is Chief Neuropsychologist and the Director of the Neuropsychology Service.
-She is the Co-Director of the Neuropsychology training program at Children’s Health.
+She is the Co-Director of the Neuropsychology training program at Children’s Health℠.
 She holds dual faculty appointments as Professor of Psychiatry and Neurology at UT Southwestern.
 Dr. Harder is board certified in Clinical Neuropsychology and is a board-certified Subspecialist in Pediatric Neuropsychology.

 Nationally, Dr. Harder serves as the President of the Association of Postdoctoral Programs in Clinical Neuropsychology (APPCN).
 She has served on the Board of Directors of the American Board of Clinical Neuropsychology (ABCN) and two consecutive terms on the Board of Directors of APPCN.
 She also serves on the Board of Directors and Medical and Scientific Council of the Siegel Rare Neuroimmune Association.
 Dr. Harder is a Fellow of the National Academy of Neuropsychology.